oracle/truffleruby/doc/legal/legal.md

 #### FFI

 TruffleRuby includes parts of the FFI gem 1.9.18.
-The FFI gem is copyright 2008-2010 Wayne Meissner and covered by the three-clause BSD licence (see `ffi.txt`).
+The FFI gem is copyright 2008-2016, Ruby FFI project contributors, and covered by the three-clause BSD licence (see `ffi.txt`).

 # Java dependencies